 Hosta 'Golden Medallion'

-This cultivar forms a medium (16 inches high) mound of corrugated, thick textured foliage and near white flowers in late June to July.
+This cultivar forms a medium size (16 inches high by 41 inches wide) mound of corrugated, thick textured foliage and near white flowers from late June into July.
 The flowers have a pale lavender stripe in the middle of the petals.
-It is a slow growing cultivar that was registered in 1984 by the American Hosta Society.
+It is a slow growing cultivar that was registered in 1984 by The American Hosta Society.

 H. 'Gold Medallion' is a sport of H. 'Tokudama Aureonebulosa' that was found in tissue culture production.

-The Hosta Handbook by Mark Zilis (2000), states that this cultivar "...has been around for many years under an assortment of names including H. tokudama 'Golden' and 'Golden Tokudama'.
+The Hostapedia by Mark Zilis (2009), states that this cultivar "...has been around for many years under an assortment of names including H. tokudama 'Golden' and 'Golden Tokudama'.
 Both of those names have also been used for the very, very similar 'Golden Bullion'."